 Asking for help means your child knows how to advocate for themselves, especially in this virtual school environment.
 Whether they’re reaching out to a teacher, a peer, a school counselor, or a tutor, your student deserves support to help them navigate the challenges of early high school.

 As their parent, you may need to advocate for your student, too.
-If you recognize that your student needs more help then they’re getting or would benefit from a cohesive plan to improve their academic skills, Signet can help.
+If you recognize that your student needs more help than they’re getting or would benefit from a cohesive plan to improve their academic skills, Signet can help.